Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

+In the two-qubit survey with \ac{dcn}, the average scores were $0.58 \pm 0.29$ without visualization and $0.54 \pm 0.31$ with visualization, at average times of $121 \pm 58$ and $139 \pm 99$ seconds, respectively.
+In all question types except the X gate, one group performed better than the other group in both part A and part B (regardless of whether visualization is presented).
+This consistency can possibly be explained by learner prerequisites predicting performance better than the visualization condition.
+In addition, this could reflect context dependency of student competence, i.e., competence in one quantum process does not necessarily transfer to others.
+The differences between the scores of the groups are particularly apparent in the H gate and Entanglement questions in favor of group vis-math (averaging over the question types: 0.56 vs 0.14, and 0.81 vs 0.43, respectively) and the Guess-the-Gates questions in favor of group math-vis (0.44 vs 0.1).

+The H gate and Guess-the-Gates questions seemed quite difficult, as the average scores in these questions were below 0.4.
+Feedback from some students after the test suggested that the Guess-the-Gates questions were particularly challenging and mentally demanding.

-Considering the amount of time spent for correctly solved questions, we see outliers of more than 6 minutes in the group vis-math on the Z gate A, H gate A, and H gate questions of part B. Participants took, on average, longer when presented with visualization than when they were not.
-This is largely due to these outliers, as, when removing the outliers, the difference is only marginal (1 minute 58 seconds without visualization to 2 minutes and 5 seconds with visualization).
+Considering the time spent on correctly solved questions, we see outliers of above 6 minutes in the group vis-math on the Z gate A, H gate A, and H gate questions of part B. Participants took, on average, a similar amount of time when presented with visualization or without (121$\pm$52 seconds without visualization vs 117$\pm$75 seconds without).